-The Draft Plan, to which the Proposed Material Alterations relate, sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development, tourism, environmental protection environmental management.
+The Plan sits within a hierarchy of statutory documents setting out public policy for, among other things, land use planning, infrastructure, sustainable development. tourism. environmental protection and environmental management.
 The Plan must comply with relevant higher-level strategic actions and may, in turn, guide lower-level strategic actions.
-These documents include plans and programmes such as those detailed Appendix I (see also, Section 4 "Environmental Baseline", Section 5 "Strategic Environmental Objectives", Section "Description of Alternatives" and Section 9 "Mitigation Measures").
+These documents include plans and programmes such as those detailed Appendix Section (see also, "Environmental Baseline", Section 5 "Strategic Environmental Objectives".
+Section "Description of Alternatives" and Section 9 "Mitigation Measures").
 These documents have been subject to their own environmental assessment processes, as relevant.

 The National Planning Framework (NPF) sets out Ireland's planning policy direction up to 2040.
 The NPF is to be implemented through Regional Spatial and Economic Strategies (RSESs) and lower tier Development Plans and Local Area Plans.
-The RSES for the Southern Region sets out objectives for land use planning, tourism, infrastructure, sustainable development, environmental protection and environmental management that have been subject to environmental assessment and must be implemented through the Limerick Development Plan 2022-2028, which sets out the overarching development strategy for the administrative area of Limerick City and County Council, and the Local Area Plan.
+The RSES for the Southern Region sets out objectives for land use planning, tourism, infrastructure, sustainable development, environmental protection and environmental management that have been subject to environmental assessment and must implemented through the Limerick Development Plan 2022-2028, which sets out the overarching development strategy for the administrative area of Limerick City and County Council, and the Local Area Plan.

-In order to be realised, projects included in the Local Area Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment, Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making consent-granting and framework.
+In order to be realised, projects included in the Local Area Plan (in a similar way to other projects from any other sector) will have to comply, as relevant, with various legislation, policies, plans and programmes (including requirements for lower-tier Appropriate Assessment.
+Environmental Impact Assessment and other licencing requirements as appropriate) that form the statutory decision-making and consent-granting framework.

-&lt;sup>4 Appendix I is not intended to be a full and comprehensive review of EU Directives, the transposing regulations or the regulatory framework for environmental protection and management.
+2 Appendix I is not intended to be a full and comprehensive review of EU Directives, the transposing regulations or the regulatory framework for environmental protection and management.
 The information is not exhaustive and it is recommended to consult the Directive, Regulation, Plan or Programme to become familiar with the full details of each.